bjohnso5/gc-vehicle-recall/README.md

 and tsd for TypeScript definitions.

 ### Getting Started
-After cloning the repository, open and terminal / command prompt and invoke:
+After cloning the repository, open a terminal / command prompt and invoke:
 ```shell
 npm install && bower install
 ```